 Putting a Spotlight on the Links

-The researchers analysed connections between suicide, clinical characteristics, and visits.
-The clinical characteristics incorporated: “psychiatric diagnoses (attention deficit hyperactivity disorder, conduct disorders, depression, bipolar disorder and other mood disorders, anxiety disorders, schizophrenia/psychosis, substance use and other mental health disorders) and chronic medical conditions (diabetes, seizure disorders, cerebral palsy, asthma or cancer).”
+The researchers analyzed connections between suicide, clinical characteristics, and visits.
+The clinical characteristics incorporated psychiatric diagnoses (attention deficit hyperactivity disorder, conduct disorders, depression, bipolar disorder and other mood disorders, anxiety disorders, schizophrenia/psychosis, substance use and other mental health disorders) and chronic medical conditions (diabetes, seizure disorders, cerebral palsy, asthma or cancer).”

 Fontanella, who is also a member of the Neurological Institute in Ohio state, is also busy conducting studies on mental health services for adolescents and children.
 Her research has a strong focus on youth from disadvantaged circumstances, as well as on those who suffer from serious emotional disturbances.

 Clearly, there is an urgent need for suicide screening protocols for youngsters who are registered with Medicaid.
-Fontanella recommends that this should be: “targeted on the basis of frequency of visits and psychiatric diagnoses – has the potential to decrease suicide rates” .
-Let’s hope that this happens soon…
+Fontanella recommends that this should be, “Targeted on the basis of frequency of visits and psychiatric diagnoses.”
+Let’s hope that this happens soon and that these screenings allow for these at-risk youth to get the professional help they need.